George E. Merrick

-George Edgar Merrick (June 3, 1886 – March 26, 1942) was an American real estate developer who is best known as the planner and builder of the city of Coral Gables, Florida in the 1920s, one of the first major planned communities in America.
+George Edgar Merrick (June 3, 1886 – March 26, 1942) was an American real estate developer who is best known as the planner and builder of the city of Coral Gables, Florida in the 1920s, one of the first major planned communities in the United States.

 Early life and education

-Merrick was born in Springdale, Pennsylvania, a suburb of Pittsburgh.
+Merrick was born in Springdale, Pennsylvania, a suburb of Pittsburgh, on June 3, 1886.
 His father, Solomon G. Merrick, was a Congregationalist minister.
 The family moved to Miami from Duxbury, Massachusetts in 1898 when George was 12 years old.
-He attended Rollins College in Winter Park.
+He attended Rollins College in Winter Park, Florida.
 After graduating, Merrick moved to New York to study law until 1911 when his father's death prompted him to return to Miami.

 Career

 In October, 1915, Merrick was appointed by the governor of Florida to replace F.A.
 Bryant as the county commissioner in District 1.
 He spent the next 15 months on the commission championing the building of roads in south Florida, including major arteries that would later serve to connect his well-planned community of Coral Gables, Florida with the fast-growing city of Miami.
 Along with Commissioner Edward DeVere Burr of Arch Creek, the two men ushered the vast majority of all road construction projects in Dade County, including the construction of South Dixie Highway (US 1), the Tamiami Trail across the Everglades, the County Causeway to Miami Beach, Ingraham Highway (later known as Old Cutler Road) along the coast, the Miami Canal Highway and many others.
 These improvements allowed the population of Greater Miami to quadruple from 1915 to 1921, transforming a pioneer territory into a burgeoning metropolis.